LONGITUDES

 Latitudes

-will lead a day-long session on November 15, one of the two-day self-reflective evaluation sessions that the Extra Special People (ESP) Associate scheme programme of Eastside Projects is organising under the title "Re-Imagining ESP II".
+will convene a day-long session on November 15, one of the two-day self-reflective evaluation sessions that the Extra Special People (ESP) Associate scheme programme of Eastside Projects is organising under the title "Re-Imagining ESP II".

 Poster produced for the seminar by Kadist Art Foundation, San Francisco.

-In Birmingham, the session will collectively imagine a ‘What if?’ – a post-apocalyptic scenario in which an art ecology has to be regrown from the ground up.
+In Birmingham, the session will collectively imagine a ‘What if?’ – a post-apocalyptic scenario in which an entire art ecology has to be regrown from the ground up.
 What would be most urgent in terms of organisation, facilities, and tools?
 The second part of the meeting will involve a practical exercise modelled to prototype initiatives that might be best suited to Birmingham’s real or imagined artistic, economic and social context.

 Archive photo of ESP activity.
 Courtesy: Eastside Projects.